emilyjspencer/emilyjspencer/README.md

 * Git
 * SQL
 * EQ and growth mindset, meditation - run by the wonderful Chief Joy Officer at Makers (Dana Svoboda).
 Having a growth mindset is KEY in tech and especially in development.
+* Heavily project-based work (during the week and weekends) as opposed to lessons (FDM).
+Hands-on learning is the best way to learn to code.

 **FDM**
 * Java, Python